 State-aware measurement.
 To our knowledge, none of the researchers in the literature study truly consider state during measurement.
 In all studies we considered, measurements are done on the most recent version of the class.
-These measurements are then used as predictors for fault-prone classes in fault-proneness prediction models.
+These measurements are then used as predictors for fault-prone classes in fault-prone nodes.
 The problem with this approach is that the measurements does not represent the fault-prone class, but instead a more recent version of that class.
 The probability that a newer version of the fault-prone class has been changed over time is high, and this probability is even higher if the class contained a fault.
-It is likely that the newer class does not resemble the fault-prone class any more.
-An even more problematic consequence would be that the newer version of the fault-prone class is fixed in such a way the measures represent a non fault-prone class instead of a fault-prone class; thus measuring the inverse of what was intended.
+It is likely that the newer class does not resemble the fault-prone class is fixed in such a way the measures represent a non fault-prone class instead of a fault-prone class; thus measuring the inverse of what was intended.